Text-to-Speech (TTS) is now supported, including sesame/csm-1b and STT openai/whisper-large-v3.

 💾 Install Unsloth

-You can also see our documentation for more detailed installation and updating instructions here.
+You can also see our docs for more detailed installation and updating instructions here.

 Pip Installation